Humminbird Helix 5 Review

 These two features are enough for a decent fish finder for the bay, shore, or riverbank fishing, such as the Humminbird Helix 5 Sonar G2, which will be relatively cheap yet functional enough as you won’t be moving around much.
 It even has a portable version that comes with a custom portable carrying case, the Humminbird Helix 5 Sonar G2 PT.

 The two fish finders are the pioneers in this series and did not even have GPS or any form of navigation features.
-If you are interested in a reasonably priced fish finder that is portable and has GPS, you can browse this list.
+We put together an additional list of portable fish finders if.

 CHIRP Digital Sonar